rwtechwiki/rwtechwiki.github.io/Movement/crawlturnjump.md

-Status: #partdone, #needsgif
+Status: #partdone

 Tags: #move, #variant, [[airhop]], [[hop]], #fundimentals

-# crawlturnjump - Crawl-Turn-Jump
+# crawlturnjump - Crawl-Turn Jump
 ![[crawlturnjump_header.gif]]
 # Description:
 If you perform a [[crawlturncancel]], there is a 5-frame window after leaving the ground where slugcat is able to jump mid-air.